Are You Prepared for the Heat?

 Employment Opportunities

-The Bainbridge Island Fire Department is seeking applicants for Entry Level Firefighter/EMT and Lateral Firefighter/Paramedic positions.
+The Bainbridge Island Fire Department is seeking applicants for an Entry Level Firefighter/EMT, and Lateral Firefighter/Paramedic positions.
 Learn more

 To Report an Emergency Call 9-1-1

-The Board of Commissioners of the Bainbridge Island Fire Department will hold a regularly scheduled meeting on Thursday, April 25, 2024, beginning at 4:30 p.m.
+The Board of Commissioners of the Bainbridge Island Fire Department will hold a regularly scheduled meeting on Thursday, July 11, 2024, beginning at 4:30 p.m.
 This meeting will be held at Station 21, 8895 Madison Avenue NE.
-Members of the public who wish to listen to the meeting may click here to join.
+Members of the public who wish to listen to the meeting may click here to join the meeting.
+View the Agenda